5 Min Read

-* Bond yields up 2-6 bps, inflation expectations at 11-month
+* Bond yields up 2-6 bps, inflation expectations at 11-month high

 * Oil-price surge after OPEC deal stokes inflation bets

 * Austria seeks approval for debt issuance of up 100 years

 * France, Spain hold auctions; Italy counts down to referendum

 * Graphic: tmsnrt.rs/2fPTds0 (Updates prices, adds graphic)